 GPS Coordinates: 39.164055, -82.412693

-A good parking spot is right next to the only building that’s still intact.
-It’s the brick safe of the general store that was operated by David Eberts (1872 – 1961) who managed the New York Coal Co. in the 1930s & 40s.
-There are also some interesting smaller structures, remnants, & mine entrances on hiking trails accessible from the parking area.
-A 17 train car length passing siding, for loading & unloading between the former railroad tracks, is along the left side of the trail heading west from the parking spot.
+A good parking spot for exploring the area is right next to the only building that’s still intact.
+It’s the brick safe of the general store that was operated by David Eberts (1872 – 1961) who managed the New York Coal Co. in the 1930s and 1940s.
+There are also some interesting smaller structures, remnants, and mine entrances on hiking trails accessible from the parking area.
+The deck of a 17-train car length passing siding, for loading and unloading along the former railroad tracks, is on the left side of the trail heading west from the parking spot.

-Oreton had somewhere between 800 – 900 residents at its peak.
-There was about 50 houses & a one room schoolhouse, but it never had a cemetery, probably because it was a working town that most people just moved to for jobs.
-They were buried back on their family farms or in cemeteries of other close towns.
-David Eberts was buried in Radcliff Cemetery on Radcliff Cemetery Rd off of SR 160 close to SR 32.
-His relatives were buried in Radcliff, Beard, Hamden, & Elk Cemeteries.
+Oreton had 800 – 900 residents and commuting workers at its peak.
+There was 50 -70 houses, a one-room schoolhouse, and a church, but it never had a cemetery probably because most people just moved there for jobs.
+They were buried in cemeteries of other close towns or back on their family farms.
+David Eberts was laid to rest in Radcliff Cemetery on Radcliff Cemetery Rd off of SR 160 close to SR 32.
+His relatives were buried in Radcliff, Beard, Hamden, and Elk Cemeteries.
 The town was totally abandoned shortly after it lost its post office which was in operation from 1880 – 1950.
-Alice L. Eberts (1917 – 1980) was the last postmaster & was laid to rest with relatives in Elk (McArthur) Cemetery on the west side of SR 93 (N Market St) in McArthur.
+Alice L. Eberts (1917 – 1980) was the last postmaster and was laid to rest with relatives in Elk (McArthur) Cemetery on the west side of SR 93 (N Market St) in McArthur.

 Classification: ghost town